chebil/chebil.github.io/_pages/CS2311/labs/Lab3.md

 interface List<E>{
-    void addFront(E x); //Add Element at the beginning of the list void addEnd(E x); //Add Element at the end of the list void addMid(E val , E x); //Add Element after the value val in the list void print(); // print all the elements in the list boolean empty();// return true if the list is empty void removeEnd();// remove the last element in the list
+    void addFront(E x); //Add Element at the beginning of the list void addEnd(E x); //Add Element at the end of the list void addAfter(E val , E x); //Add Element after the value val in the list void print(); // print all the elements in the list boolean empty();// return true if the list is empty void removeEnd();// remove the last element in the list